 • • Waste of underutilised workers

-Here at Sheet Metal Services we consider ourselves lean manufactures because we re-use and recycle whatever we can and deploy various methods to ensure our factory is always running as efficiently as possible.
+Here at Sheet Metal Services, we consider ourselves lean manufacturers because we reuse and recycle whatever we can and deploy various methods to ensure our factory is always running as efficiently as possible.
 This allows us to deliver the highest quality to our customers in short lead times at competitive prices.